nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 We plan to add support for setting EmergencyName, EmergencyPhone and GraduationYear to the `add` command.

 3. **Add more features to the help command pop up window.** The `help` command pop up window currently only shows instructions for three commands, `add`, `edit` and `delete`.
-We plan to add instructions for all other features to make it easier to familiarise with the commands without going to the external User Guide.
+We plan to add instructions for all other features to make it easier to familiarise themselves with the commands without going to the external User Guide.

 ## **Appendix: Effort**